Kattradhu Kalavu

 Kattradhu Kalavu is a 2010 Indian Tamil-language action film written and directed by Balaji Devi Prasad, an erstwhile advertisement filmmaker.
-It stars Kreshna of Alibhabha fame and Vijayalakshmi in the lead roles, while choreographer Kalyan, Sampath Raj, Ganja Karuppu, Cochin Hanifa, and Santhana Bharathi play supporting roles.
-The music was composed by Paul Jacob with editing by Kasi Viswanathan and cinematography by Nirav Shah.
+It stars Krishna and Vijayalakshmi in the lead roles with choreographer Kalyan and Sampath Raj in supporting roles.
+The music was composed by Paul Jacob with cinematography by Nirav Shah and editing by Kasi Viswanathan.
+The film is based on con artists and is inspired by Bunty Aur Babli (2006), which itself is based on Bonnie and Clyde (1967).
 The film was released on 28 May 2010.

 Plot

 Singam gets cheated out of an original idea of his by a prominent person in the society.
 He decides to stop pleading and start threatening.
 He begins with a plan to corner the big shot.
 He meets Krishnaveni, who has left home and needs money fast.
 With a common purpose, they soon become partners and work out a plan.
 They blackmail the big shot with videotapes that they threaten to release all over the media if he refused to pay up.
 Buoyed by the success of their maiden outing, they decide to become con artists.
 They are successful in various ventures and finally end up blackmailing a minister.
 The minister, after initially caving in to their threats, decides to settle scores.
 What happens next forms the rest of the story.